Becky Lynch: Other media

 Quin performed stunts for a 2013 episode of Vikings.
 She was written off WWE television for a few months in November 2017 to film The Marine 6: Close Quarters.

-Becky Lynch is playable in seven WWE console games: WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20 (also the cover athlete), WWE 2K Battlegrounds, WWE 2K22 and WWE 2K23.
+Becky Lynch is playable in nine WWE console games: WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20 (also one of the cover athletes), WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24 and WWE 2K25.
 Her entrance music is played after every goal scored on home ice by the American Hockey League's San Jose Barracuda.

-Lynch is a recurring guest on Xavier Woods' YouTube channel UpUpDownDown, where she goes by the nickname 'Soulless Senpai'.
-In October 2019, Lynch defeated Seth Rollins in a game of Marvel vs. Capcom: Infinite to win Rollins' UpUpDownDown Championship.
-Lynch lost the title to Cesaro in Mario Kart 8 Deluxe a month later.

-On 1 November 2022, it was confirmed that Quin would make an appearance on the third season premiere of Young Rock, playing Cindy Lauper.
+On 1 November 2022, it was confirmed that Quin would make an appearance on the third-season premiere of Young Rock, playing Cyndi Lauper.

+Lynch was a contestant on 15 November 2023 episode of Celebrity Jeopardy!, which drew a season high of 4.2 million viewers.
+On the episode, Lynch set a Jeopardy record by failing to correctly answer any of the standard sixty clues.
+Lynch managed to correctly answer two clues in the "Triple Jeopardy" round, which was added to the celebrity edition in 2022, as well as the "Final Jeopardy" clue.

+On 26 March 2024, the autobiography Becky Lynch: The Man: Not Your Average Average Girl was released through Gallery Books.
+The book would become a New York Times Best Seller on 14 April 2024.

 Other work

-During her time away from wrestling, Quin worked as an actress and was cast in numerous plays in 2011 and 2012.
+During her time away from wrestling, Quin worked as an actress and was cast in several plays in 2011 and 2012.
 She graduated with a degree in acting from the Dublin Institute of Technology, and has attended Columbia College Chicago and the Gaiety School of Acting.
 She also worked as a flight attendant with Aer Lingus for two and a half years.
-She is currently writing her first book.

 Personal life

 Quin began dating fellow professional wrestler Colby Lopez, better known as Seth Rollins, in January 2019.
 Their relationship was made public in April, after months of speculation.
 The couple got engaged in August 2019.
-Their daughter Roux was born on 4 December 2020.
+Their daughter was born in December 2020.
 Quin and Lopez got married on 29 June 2021.
-Quin's father, Ken, died on March 2021.
+Quin's father, Ken, died in March 2021.

+On 18 March 2024, Quin announced she had become an American citizen.

+Trademark dispute

+In September 2019, Ric Flair threatened legal action against WWE and filed a trademark for the term "The Man", which was being used as a nickname by Lynch.
+The threats of legal action caused a rift between Ric Flair and his daughter Charlotte, who was Lynch's onscreen nemesis at the time.
+Lynch responded to the actions by asserting that she still liked and respected Ric Flair.
+Ric Flair transferred the rights to "The Man" nickname and gimmick to WWE in May 2020.
+The terms of the transfer were undisclosed.
+Ric Flair began feuding with Lynch in 2021, accusing her of using the term without his explicit permission, but their dispute was resolved when he apologized to her in January 2023.